The Art of the Deal: Questions of veracity

 Based on Trump's tax returns between 1985 and 1994 which showed a loss greater than "nearly any other individual American taxpayer" during that period, co-author Schwartz suggested that the book might be "recategorized as fiction".

-Film and TV
+Film and television

 In 1988, Trump and Ted Turner announced plans for a television film based on the book.
 The plans had been largely abandoned by 1991.
 Mark Burnett, creator of The Apprentice, credited the book for inspiring "his leap from selling T-shirts off racks on Venice Boulevard in Los Angeles to producing television shows," and later, after success with Survivor, the idea of a show starring Trump himself.
 Trump's monologue opened the long-running show: "I've mastered the art of the deal ...
 And as the master I want to pass my knowledge along to somebody else.
 I'm looking for...
 The Apprentice."
 Aspects of the book were used as the basis for the 2016 parody film Donald Trump's The Art of the Deal: The Movie.